 “We are thrilled to be stewards of this award because it allows CETE to continue contributing to local and national progress toward strengthening schools and communities,” Boone said.

 “Enhancing relationships between families and schools, or what we call ‘building dual capacity of families and schools,’ will directly benefit students.
 The resources developed will result from families’ voices being heard, which was foremost in our minds when we planned the center.”

 The Statewide Family Engagement Center will provide parent education as well as training and technical assistance for educators and organizations about how to engage in family-school partnerships.

-“This grant highlights our renewed emphasis as a college on engaging with and serving the community,” said Don Pope-Davis, the new dean of the college.
+“This grant highlights our renewed emphasis as a college on engaging with and serving the community,” said Don Pope-Davis, dean of Ohio State's College of Educaiton and Human Ecology.
 “We are looking to expand our current collaborations with our partners to more fully support children’s success.”

 The partners will roll out the work using the Ohio Department of Education’s 16 State Support Teams already in place in each Ohio region.
 The structure will connect with 96 schools in 48 school districts.

 “We project that over 10,000 families will receive support from the new center over the five years,” said Ana Paula Correia, director of CETE and associate professor of educational technologies in the college’s Department of Educational Studies.
 “Emphasis will be on first connecting with families in higher need school districts.
 But the intention is to reach all families and all schools.”

 A state-level advisory council will be created and include 20 parents.
 It will provide families with a voice as they identify the new center’s directions with other key stakeholders.

 “Families will be full partners in advocating for their children, as well as have a voice at the school and district level,” said Eric Anderman, a professor and chair of the college’s Department of Educational Studies, an advisor to the project and a member of the council.